 - (i) Standards and Interpretations adopted with no effect on financial statements - IAS 24, Related party disclosures.
-Revised definition of related parties (annual periods beginning on or after January 1, 2011). - IFRS 7, Financial Instruments: Disclosures.
-Amendments resulting from May 2010 annual improvements to IFRSs (annual periods beginning on or after January 1, 2011). - IFRS 7, Financial Instruments: Disclosures.
-Amendments enhancing disclosure about transfers of financial assets (annual periods beginning on or after July 1, 2011). - IAS 1, Presentation of Financial Statements.
-Amendments resulting from April 2010 annual improvements to IFRSs (annual periods beginning on or after January 1, 2011). - (ii) Standards and Interpretations in issue not yet adopted - IFRS 9, Financial Instruments.
+Revised definition of related parties (annual periods beginning on or after January 1, 2012). - IFRS 7, Financial Instruments: Disclosures.
+Amendments resulting from May 2010 annual improvements to IFRSs (annual periods beginning on or after January 1, 2012). - IFRS 7, Financial Instruments: Disclosures.
+Amendments enhancing disclosure about transfers of financial assets (annual periods beginning on or after July 1, 2012). - IAS 1, Presentation of Financial Statements.
+Amendments resulting from April 2010 annual improvements to IFRSs (annual periods beginning on or after January 1, 2012). - IFRS 9, Financial Instruments.
 Classification and Measurement (annual periods beginning on or after January 1, 2015). - IFRS 10, Consolidated Financial Statements (annual periods beginning on or after January 1, 2013). - IFRS 11, Joint Arrangements (annual periods beginning on or after January 1, 2013). - IFRS 12, Disclosure in Interests in Other Entities (annual periods beginning on or after January 1, 2013).

-Notes to the financial statements for the year ended September 30, 2012 (Expressed in Trinidad and Tobago Dollars)
+Notes to the financial statements For the year ended September 30, 2013 (Expressed in Trinidad and Tobago Dollars)